 Step 9: Finish the Envelope Pillow Cover

 Sew all around the pillow, using your sewing machine.
 Use the sewing band of the trim as the seam allowance.
 Measure the sewing band, then set the presser foot of the sewing machine that same distance from the raw edges of the pillow.
 Remove the pins as you sew to avoid breaking the sewing machine needle.
 Turn the pillow cover inside-out and insert the pillow form.

-- For a reversible pillow, use different fabric to the front and back.
+For a reversible pillow cover, use different fabric to the front and back.

-- To prevent shrinkage, pre-wash and dry your fabric before you begin to sew.
+To prevent shrinkage, pre-wash and dry your fabric before you begin to cut and sew.